alonzi/monte-carlo/README.md

 On the chance you are familar with this problem please defer to your partner.

-## Record the results of your pairs deliberations
+### (Pete don't forget) Record the results of the deliberations and pause for questions.

 ## Hussain's Reaction
 ![](https://github.com/alonzi/monte-carlo/blob/f9434adeb8b6f831f80ab1db36c499bcb094d93d/images/disappointed.jpg)